-The Jewish Museum Berlin's archive safeguards over 1,500 sets of documents chronicling the diverse lives and destinies of German Jews and German-Jewish families.
+The Jewish Museum Berlin's archive is located in the Academy of the Jewish Museum Berlin across the street from the museum and safeguards over 1,500 sets of documents chronicling the diverse lives and destinies of German Jews and German-Jewish families.

 In line with the broad definition of the Museum's mission, the archive aims to document German-Jewish history in all its diversity: religious, cultural, political, and business life as well as social festivities and personal experiences.
-The holdings on middle-class life in the Empire, on participation in the First World War, and on persecution and emigration during the Nazi era are considerable.
-The historical foci of the collection lie in these epochs, though individual collections date back to before the mid 18th century while others express concerns about a still unknown future.
+The historical foci of the collection lie in the 19th and 20th centuries, with a geographical focus in Berlin, where around one third of the German Jews lived.

 Head of Archives JMB/Leo Baeck Institute

 Fax: +49 (0)30 259 93 409

 The archive also houses a dependency of the New York Leo Baeck Institute Archive, providing access to over 4,500 microfilms at the Jewish Museum Berlin Reading Room, as well as a dependency of the Wiener Library with approximately 500 microfilms documenting the Nazi era and its crimes.

 All holdings can be viewed by researchers, students, and other interested parties in the Museum's Reading Room on request.